geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part1.md

 <b> 3.
 Too difficult to write / Too granular </b>
  - Facts:
-   - We found it trivial to automate both code-gen & provisioning of microservices.
-Even low-tech scripts doing keyword substitutions work fine.
+   - We found it trivial to automate both code-gen & provisioning of the common code found in microservices - things like logic for initialization, routing, persistence, authn/authz, database table scripts, etc. <b>What remained was the app-logic that has to be implemented regardless of app architecture chosen.</b> And, while GenAI can make this even more trivial today, prior to that even low-tech scripts doing keyword substitutions were quite effective.
-   - Most microservices contain code they should not.
-Primary offenders: ORMs shredding JSON into tables & code written to perform queries on the same.
-Time spent writing this code, especially the queries in microservice logic is usually a waste of time.
-This is significant given most microservices consist of 50-75% of this sort of code.
+   - <b>Most microservices contain code they should not.</b> Primary offenders: ORMs shredding JSON into tables & code written to perform queries on the same.
+Time spent writing this code (especially the queries) in microservice logic is usually a waste of time.
+This is significant given that <b>50-75% of most microservices consist of exactly this sort of code.</b>
 <br><br>

 <b> 4.
 Too complex to monitor/debug </b>